biqasoft/docs/README.md

  - multitenancy (db for every domain)

 ## microservices
-All  run on different port, by default, so you can run on local machine for development
+All run on different port, by default, so you can run on local machine for development.
+All have [docker packages on docker hub](https://hub.docker.com/r/biqasoft/)

  - [auth](https://github.com/biqasoft/auth-microservie)
  - [databasebackup](https://github.com/biqasoft/databasebackup)